logicmonitor/custom_widgets/README.md

 Behavior of the widget can be customized using the following optional dashboard tokens:

 - **MapSourceType**: Whether to map "groups", "resources", or "services".
 Default is "groups".
+- **MapLocationProperty**: The property to use for the location of the items on the map.
+Default is "location".
 - **MapGroupPathFilter**: Allows setting a default group path to start.
 Default is "\*".
 - **MapShowWeather**: If weather should be shown by default.
 Options are "global" or "nexrad".
 Default is "global".
 - **MapOverlayOption**: Which optional overlay to default to when weather is shown.
 Options are: